 A higher Dk number means the contacts are more breathable, and this can be healthier for the eyes, with less risk of swelling and irritation.

-Warby Parker also sells contact lenses from Acuvue, Alcon, Bausch + Lomb, Clerio Vision, and CooperVision.
+Warby Parker also sells contact lenses from brands like Acuvue, Alcon, Bausch + Lomb, Clerio Vision, and CooperVision.

 The upfront costs of daily contacts are typically higher than monthly, but that may even out when you take into account the cost of solution and storage cases.
 The real determiner of cost is brand.

 Scout daily contacts cost $110 for a 90-day supply of two lenses, or approximately $440 a year.
 If you want to give Scout a try, you’ll be able to get a 6-day trial lens pack for $5.

 Warby Parker doesn’t take insurance directly, but you can apply for reimbursement through your vision insurance provider or use your flexible spending account (FSA) or health savings account (HSA) funds.

 Navigate to the contact lenses section of the Warby Parker site and you’ll be able to search by brand.
 On each product’s page, you’ll get a description of the contacts, including the makeup of the lens material and the best use case for each product.
 Warby Parker also offers helpful tips on contact lens wear and storage.

 You’ll be prompted to enter your prescription prior to checkout.
 If you need a new contact lens prescription, Warby Parker can help with that, too.
 They’re adding eye exam suites to 40 of their locations, where customers can book an eye exam with an optometrist.
 Contact lenses can be purchased online or at one of these locations.

 You’ll need your latest contact lens prescription prior to placing your order.
 Because it’s customary to purchase several months’ worth of contacts in one order, it’s important to have the most up-to-date prescription.